qooxdoo/qooxdoo/docs/desktop/layout/grid.md

 ## Description

-The grid arranges the child widgets in a two dimensional grid.
+The grid arranges the child widgets in a two-dimensional grid.
 Each child is associated with a grid `column` and `row`.
 Widgets can span multiple cells by setting the `colSpan` and `rowSpan` layout properties.
-However each grid cell can only contain one widget.
-Thus child widgets can never overlap.
+However, each grid cell can only contain one widget.
+Thus, child widgets can never overlap.

 The grid computes the preferred with/height of each column/row based on the preferred size of the child widgets.
 The computed column widths and row heights